abdu0328/portfolio/README.md

 Throughout the development phase, I encountered a few challenges that tested my problem-solving skills and patience.
 One notable challenge that came across several times was achieving perfect alignment and consistent spacing in various areas of my portfolio.
 I tackled this challenge by taking advantage of Bootstrap's grid system and custom CSS adjustments to personalize the layout and achieve my desired look.

-Another challenge I faced was deriving many image sizes to optimize them for web performance without compromising image quality.
+Another challenge I faced that tested my patience more so was deriving many image sizes to optimize them for web performance without compromising image quality.
 I implemented image compression to every image that I believed needed it to ensure fast loading times without sacrificing visual appeal.

 Key Learnings: